McDonnell Douglas F-15 Eagle: Later service

-The F-15 had a combined air-to-air combat record of 104 kills to no losses through 2008.
-The F-15's air superiority versions, the A/B/C/D models, have not suffered any losses to enemy action.
+The F-15 has a combined air-to-air combat record of 104 kills and no losses through 2008; the F-15's air superiority versions, the A/B/C/D models, have not suffered any losses to enemy action.
 Over half of F-15 kills have been achieved by Israeli Air Force pilots.

 On 16 September 2009, the last F-15A, an Oregon Air National Guard aircraft, was retired, marking the end of service for the F-15A and F-15B models in the United States.
 With the retirement of those early models, the F-15C and D models continued operational service to supplement the new F-22 Raptor in frontline US service.
 Because the DOD was primarily focused on asymmetric counterinsurgency warfare in the Middle East in the 2000s, the F-22 procurement was curtailed to just 187 operational aircraft and the USAF had to extend F-15C/D operations well beyond its planned retirement date in order to maintain adequate numbers of air superiority fighters; in 2007, the USAF planned to keep 179 F-15C/Ds along with 224 F-15Es in service beyond 2025.
 During the 2010s, USAF F-15C/Ds were regularly based overseas with the Pacific Air Forces at Kadena AB in Japan and with the U.S. Air Forces in Europe at RAF Lakenheath in the United Kingdom.
 Other regular USAF F-15s are operated by ACC as adversary/aggressor platforms at Nellis AFB, Nevada, and by Air Force Materiel Command in test and evaluation roles at Edwards AFB, California, and Eglin AFB, Florida.
 All remaining combat-coded F-15C/Ds are operated by the Air National Guard.